 Flies have been a scourge on this Earth since the dawn of time.
 From being dirty, vile creatures to increasing the infection of the black plague, flies have done nothing more but be a general nuisance to all beings around them.
+Flies are only good at carrying diseases and passing them to humans and other animals.
+Although not generally deadly, the harmful bacteria they carry are potent enough to cause casualties.
+Any homeowner would not want the existence of flies in their property.
+Flies can be both dangerous and annoying.
 But hopefully, with the help of this guide, you too can join the fight and become a mass fly killer.

 There are several methods of killing flies.
 Some use water to drown the flies, others use an electric shock to quickly zap the bug.
 Consequentially, if you have small children or animals within your house, you may want to avoid the electric shock method.
 Methods that use a strong odor are also not advised to be used within the household.
 Odor methods usually rely on the passage of time to kill flies and lead to fly bodies piling up within the trap and smelling rancid.